yuxumin/CoRe/README.md

     └── model_rgb.pth
 ```

 The processed annotations are already provided in this repo.
-The prepared dataset is coming soon (in BaiDuYun).
+You can download the prepared dataset [[BaiduYun]](https://pan.baidu.com/s/1ZUHyvYFia0cJtPp7pTfAbg)(code:smff).
+Download and unzip the four zip files under MTL-AQA/, then follow the structure.
 If you want to prepare the data by yourself, please see [MTL_helper](./DATASET.md) for some helps.
 We provide codes for processing the data from an online video to the frames data.

 #### AQA-7
 - Download AQA-7 Dataset: